-- Smoking costs third parties over \$17 billion in health care and lost productivity each year in Canada.7 (This does not include the social costs, such as the impact on a family after losing its head of the household prematurely to a tobacco-caused preventable death.); - Shifting some of those costs to manufacturers through litigation would force an increase in prices; - Higher costs would deter youth from starting to smoke.
+Smoking costs third parties over \$17 billion in health care costs and lost productivity each year in Canada.
+(This does not include the social costs, such as the impact on a family of losing the head of its household prematurely to a preventable tobacco-caused death.)
+Shifting some of those costs to manufacturers through litigation would force an increase in prices.
+Higher costs would deter youth from starting to smoke.